perfectbuii/event-simulator/readme.md

 This project uses two Go libraries for interacting with Kafka clusters: confluent-kafka-go and franz-go.
 Both libraries provide robust functionality for Kafka clients but differ in their features and performance characteristics.

 ### Libraries
-**confluent-kafka-go**
-confluent-kafka-go is a Go client for Kafka that is maintained by Confluent.
+**confluent-kafka-go** is a Go client for Kafka that is maintained by Confluent.
 It provides a high-level API for producing and consuming messages and is widely used in the Go community for its comprehensive feature set and reliability.

-Key Features:
-High-performance producer and consumer
+* High-performance producer and consumer
-Support for Kafka features like transactions, exactly-once semantics, and more Comprehensive documentation and community support
+* Support for Kafka features like transactions, exactly-once semantics, and more
+* Comprehensive documentation and community support

 **franz-go**
 franz-go is an idiomatic Go client for Kafka designed for performance and simplicity.
 It is a relatively new library but offers a range of features for producing and consuming Kafka messages efficiently.

-Key Features:
-Efficient, high-throughput producer and consumer
+* Efficient, high-throughput producer and consumer
-Built with Go idioms in mind, providing a more native Go experience Lightweight and performant
+* Built with Go idioms in mind, providing a more native Go experience
-Performance Benchmarks
-We conducted performance tests using f1 to benchmark APIs and Kafka producers implemented with these libraries.
+* Lightweight and performant

 ## Performance Testing with F1
 I used F1 to conduct performance tests for both APIs and Kafka producers.
 The tests were performed under the following conditions:

-**Payload Size**: Identical payload sizes were used for both the APIs and Kafka producers to ensure consistency.
+* Payload Size: Identical payload sizes were used for both the APIs and Kafka producers to ensure consistency.
-**Throughput**: The tests simulated a load of 1000 requests per second.
+* Throughput: The tests simulated a load of 1000 requests per second.
-**Duration**: Each test was conducted over a duration of 2 seconds.
+* Duration: Each test was conducted over a duration of 2 seconds.

 This setup allowed us to evaluate the performance and efficiency of each library under comparable conditions.

 **Benchmark Results**

 **APIs**

-confluent-kafka-go API: api/v1/user-event
+* confluent-kafka-go API: api/v1/user-event
 ```bash
 F1 Load Tester
 Running testAPIWithConfluentKafka scenario for 2s at a rate of 1000/s constant rate, using distribution regular.